openhwgroup/cv32e40x/docs/user_manual/source/rvfi.rst

 **Memory Access**

-For |corev|, the rvfi_mem interface has been expanded to support multiple memory operations per instruction.
-The new format of the rvfi_mem signals can be seen in the table below.
+For |corev|, the ``rvfi_mem`` interface has been expanded to support multiple memory operations per instruction.
+The new format of the rvfi_mem signals can be seen in the code block below.

 .. code-block:: verilog